Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake - UrduPoint

 The island has been shaken by over 300 strong aftershocks since the first quake, and the government warned people to be wary of landslides or rockfalls if they ventured to the countryside for Qingming, a two-day public holiday that began Thursday.

-"Do not go to the mountains unless necessary," warned President Tsai Ing-wen in a late-night message.

-The latest figures from the national disaster agency said nine people had been killed and 1,064 injured in the quake.
+The national disaster agency said that10 people had been killed -- with the latest casualty found on a hiking trail Thursday -- and 1,067 injured in the quake.

-"When the earthquake happened, we immediately evacuated the guests... and urged them to leave," Wang Zhong-chang, 55, the proprietor of a nearby Hualien Hero hotel, told AFP.
+"When the earthquake happened, we immediately evacuated the guests... and urged them to leave," Wang Zhong-chang, 55, the proprietor of the nearby Hualien Hero hotel, told AFP.

-"I stayed in this area the whole time -- I haven't left.
-There's not much to fear.
-I've experienced it before... but this time was more severe."

-He was referring to the magnitude-7.6 quake of 1999 that killed 2,400 people, the deadliest natural disaster in the island's history.

 Over 100 people chose to sleep outdoors in tents at a shelter set up in an elementary school Wednesday night as the aftershocks continued.